neoarz/Neos-Sidestore-Apps/README.md

 ---

 *Big thanks to Meka who inspired me to make this app list.
 It was originally designed to be a repo, but I wanted to have these apps out for you guys to use.
-I will personally update this list and add apps when possible maybe even from your requests.*
+I will personally update this list and add apps when possible, maybe even from your requests.*

 *A repo will come soon I'm still working on it*